U.S. Army helicopter unit conducts rescue near Colchuck Lake

 |0

-This work, U.S. Army helicopter unit conducts rescue near Colchuck Lake [Image 2 of 2], by CPT Kyle Abraham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army helicopter unit conducts rescue near Colchuck Lake, by CPT Kyle Abraham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT